Verizon/5GEdgeTutorials/README.md

 **What is 5G Edge?**

-Verizon 5G Edge and AWS Wavelength bring the power of the AWS Cloud closer to mobile and connected devices at the edge of the Verizon 4G and 5G networks.
-That means developers can build apps with ultralow latency, using familiar AWS services, APIs and tools via seamless extension of your Amazon Virtual Private Cloud.
+Verizon 5G Edge with AWS Wavelength brings the power of the AWS Cloud closer to mobile and connected devices at the edge of the Verizon 4G and 5G networks.
+That means developers can build apps with low latency using familiar AWS services, APIs and tools via seamless extension of your Amazon Virtual Private Cloud.

 To learn more, check out the [AWS Wavelength page](https://aws.amazon.com/wavelength/).